-Every so often My Vacation Lady hear a story about clients flying to their vacation or honeymoon destination who find out, in their arrival airport, that their luggage was not on the plane.
+Every so often My Vacation Lady will hear a story about clients flying to their vacation or honeymoon destination who find out, in their arrival airport, that their luggage was not on the plane.
 Yes, travel insurance can help but what can you do to protect yourselves from losing your luggage?

-1. Take a picture of each piece of luggage and keep it on your phone or camera until the end of the trip.
+1. Take a picture of each piece of luggage and keep it on your phone until the end of the trip.
 On our way back from Hawaii a number of years ago, one piece of luggage didn’t arrive in Newark.
 When I went to report the lost luggage, I couldn’t remember what color it was (it was a long over night flight home).
 I knew it was a rolling duffle bag with red and white ribbons attached but I couldn’t remember if it was blue and gray or green and beige.
 A picture would have helped enormously.

 2. Make sure that your luggage is tagged to the correct final destination.
 For example, if you are going to London Heathrow, make sure the airport attendant tags your luggage with LHR.
 Clients of mine didn’t pay attention to this and their luggage ended up in Stockholm.
 If you don’t know the airport code for your final destination, ask to see the tags before the airport attendant puts them on and ask which airport code is being used.